wyntonfranklin/purdm-web-app/README.md

 ## Mobile Application

-Currently we have an android application for Purdm.
+Currently we have an android application for PURDM.
 All you need to do is provide the domain and your user credentials an you are good to go.